georgestarcher/Splunk-Class-httpevent/readme.md

 ### JSON HEC Mode:

-Behavior of this mode isunchanged in the class.
+Behavior of this mode is unchanged in the class.
 You still set all HEC metadata in the payload as you see in example.py.

 # Notes: